Multiple Hypothesis Testing Framework for Spatial Signals

 \section{Simulation Results}

-We evaluate the performance of our proposed method on simulated radio frequency electromagnetic field data.
+We evaluate the performance of our proposed \newMinor{spatial inference} method on simulated radio frequency electromagnetic field data.
 The observed signals are simulated by the nonuniform sampling method from \cite{Cai2003}, which models the propagation of radio waves in a 2D spatial area with path loss and shadow fading \cite{Molisch2012}.
 The observations are subject to additive white Gaussian sensor noise.
 If the power of the received signal is below the noise floor, this sensor is classified as located in the true null region $\nulReg$. \newMinor{If no sensor is present at a grid point, this grid point is assigned to $\nulReg$ if the signal level of the field at this grid point is so low that it would be below the noise floor of a reference sensor placed at this location.} In our simulations, we alter the sensor noise power for different scenarios to obtain different sizes $|\altReg| = 1-\nulFrc$ of the region\newMinor{s of interesting, different or anomalous behavior}\old{ of interest}.

 For simplicity, the sensor \pval s are computed from signal energies.
 This facilitates the analysis of the results, since its known distributions under null and alternative hypotheses allow for benchmarking the \gls{lfdr} estimation techniques against the true \gls{lfdr}'s.
 Also, it offers a simple way to simulate a heterogeneous sensor network by alternating the number of measurements $\numSam$ at different nodes.
 In practice, any type of sufficient test statistic could be deployed at the sensor level.